dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 Pinsir is generally uncommon in the wild, and has been Jessie's catchable Shadow Pokemon for a while now, making it quite easy to get your hands on (especially as purifying the Shadow will get you a Lv25 easily).
-As Genesect is only slightly better offensively, most players will do just fine relying on Pinsir, or to a slightly lesser degree any of the budget Bug-types I've written about in [The Budget Dream Team.](/go/teambuilding/budget-dream-team){:.heading.flip-title}
+As Genesect is only slightly better offensively, most players will do just fine relying on Pinsir, or to a slightly lesser degree any of the budget Bug-types I've written about in [The Budget Dream Team](/go/teambuilding/budget-dream-team).
-{:.read-more}

 ## Fairy-Type